amylouiseee/horse-app/README.md

 - CSS styling

 ### Next steps (if it were a real project)
-- Add pagination to the list of horses (cut for time's sake)
+- Add pagination to the list of horses
+- Form type validation
 - Display details for a horse
-- Edit details for a horse (someone must be able to see the details to edit them - so this comes second)
+- Edit details for a horse (someone must be able to see the details to edit them - dependency)
-- Comparing horses (again this requires being able to see the details)
+- Comparing horses (again this requires being able to see the details - dependency)